 Flow curves are measured by decreasing progressively the applied shear rate and waiting for the establishment of a steady flow.
 Additionally, we check that applying a constant shear rate for a long time lead to the same steady flow values.
 Results

-An example steady flow curve is presented in figure 2a for a sample of 1.9 wt.% of carbopol in propylene glycol.
+An example flow curve is presented in figure 2a for a sample of 1.9 wt.% of carbopol in propylene glycol.
 It presents a typical yield stress material behavior with a plateau value at small shear rates.
-This flow curve can be described either by the Hershell-Bulkley or by the Three-Component model.
-The fit quality, represented in figure 2b in terms of residuals between the fit and the data is
+This flow curve can be described both with the Hershell-Bulkley and by the Three-Component model.
+The fit quality, represented in figure 2b in terms of residuals between the fit and the data is similar for both models.
+The Akaike Information Criterion (cite doi : 10.1109/TAC.1974.1100705) (AIC) quantifies the quality of a model adjusted to data by assessing the quality of fit with additional constrains on the number of fitting parameters.
+This criterion is widely used to avoid both over and under fitting.
+In this case, which is representative of every flow curve observed in this study, the AIC values are extremely small for both the TC and HB models, see figure 2.
+This ensures that the two models can be considered good.